 Next, we moved on to breathing life into prototypes and integrating envisioned functionalities into one system.
 The phase started with microservices architecture design.
 Such an approach to system composition empowers us to scale it according to changing needs.
 Besides, microservices architecture incorporates updates without causing interruptions to the software system's functioning.

 Establishing the ERP on top of Google Cloud was instrumental for our company.
 It allowed us to launch a custom solution without delays and become a Google Cloud partner.
-By the way, we’ve recently announced some exciting news about this collaboration in our blog.

 Our company orchestrated the development process using the Agile ERP development methodology - Scrum framework.
 According to this technique, our team used an iterative approach to ERP development.
 We conducted detailed planning sessions only before upcoming sprints, engaged in backlog grooming, and demonstrated shippable increments regularly.